jeffkt95/PersonalFinancialTools/README.md

   * DONE Adding new spots for pots/envelopes.
 By default there will only be one
   * DONE Modifying totals based on user input
   * DONE Add ability to remove spots for pots/envelopes.
 Just remove the bottom one.
 You have to remove it from the UI and the array/list.
-  * Enable/disable OK button based on totals matching.
+  * DONE Enable/disable OK button based on totals matching.
-  * Do some green/red color coding based on whent the totals match and are ready to go.
+  * DONE Do some green/red color coding based on whent the totals match and are ready to go.
-  * Fill pulldown options with envelopes/pots
+  * DONE Fill pulldown options with envelopes/pots
+    * Done, except hidden rows are killing me.
+No API for this.
+Try adapting this workaround to the python API: https://code.google.com/p/google-apps-script-issues/issues/detail?id=195#c50
+    * Since API doesn't support querying if row is hidden, and the workaround is a messy hack not even implemented in the python API, I'll instead move the hidden rows below the unhidden ones, and only include the unhidden, active rows in the named range.
+      * Do this for both the test spreadsheet and the real one.
+  * I had to change some of the classes that the other app uses, "Copy Quicken into spreadsheet" app.
+I need to test that I didn't break anything.
+  * Add buttons to launch the pots and envelope spreadsheets
+  * Add space/buffer between the pots and envelope columns
 * Implement classes required for back-end code.
   * Envelopes.
 Parse the envelopes spreadsheet and store them.
 (I alreaady have code to do this.)
   * Pots.
 Parse the pots spreadsheet and store them.
 Will be very similar to the envelopes code I already implemented this.